Sure, Portland, Eugene and Bend get most of the buzz. But if you’re relocating to Oregon, Springfield could be a solid choice.

 In reality, the cultural boundary between Eugene and Springfield is becoming increasingly blurry.
 It’s true that there are places in Eugene where the odor of cannabis mixed with stale patchouli is never far away.
 Flip through the local weekly newspaper, and you’ll certainly catch wind of a particular political vibe.

-Conversely, go to certain parts of Springfield and you’ll most likely encounter potent reminders of its conservative heritage and the same uninspiring shopping complexes you’ll find anywhere else.
+Conversely, go to certain parts of Springfield and you’ll most likely encounter potent reminders of its conservative heritage and the same generic shopping complexes you’ll find anywhere else.

 But, if we’re talking about places to live, work, raise a family, and engage your community, the stereotypes become less important.

 Especially in the West Springfield neighborhoods of Kelly Butte, Glenwood, and Downtown Springfield, you’ll be just a stone’s throw and a skip away from the heart of Eugene and all that makes it unique.
 But you’ll also have access to plenty else.
-And, it bears mentioning again, your pocketbook will benefit (for now) from Springfield’s cooler housing market and lower cost of living.
+And, it bears mentioning again, your pocketbook will benefit (for now) from Springfield’s lower cost of living.

 The areas around downtown boast the kind of walkability that would be the envy of most neighborhoods in Eugene.
 Whatever is on your checklist of places to go, you’re not likely to miss it here.